MSc Environmental Management

 Be at the forefront of helping solve some of the world's biggest environmental and sustainability issues, including climate change, air pollution, biodiversity loss, food and water security, sanitation and safe water access.
 Your expertise could help shape the future of our planet, and really make a difference.

-You will study the following compulsory modules:
+You will study the follow modules:

 - Sustainable Development: Principles and Practice explores the fundamental nature, causes and consequences of sustainable and unsustainable development.
 Practical exercises and projects give you first-hand experience of putting key concepts, frameworks and tools for implementing sustainable development into practice.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
-If changes to your course are approved we will inform you.
+If changes to your course are approved, we will inform you.

 Learning and Teaching

-You learn collaboratively through practical sessions, small group tutorials and placements, and we encourage you to form independent study groups and support one another this ensures you benefit from each other's experiences as well as the taught content.
+You learn collaboratively through practical sessions, small group tutorials and placements, and we encourage you to form independent study groups and support one another.
+This ensures you benefit from each other's experiences as well as the taught content.

-For more details see our full glossary of learning and teaching terms.
+See our full glossary of learning and teaching terms.

 We want you to realise your full potential.
 So we expect you to participate in debates and discussions, prepare professional reports and presentations, and write traditional academic essays.
 There is a strong emphasis on reflective learning, which will allow you to monitor, assess and evaluate your progress.
 There will be plenty of opportunities for feedback before your work is assessed more formally.

-For more details see our full glossary of assessment terms.
+See our full glossary of assessment terms.

-The course offers opportunities for professional placements or work-based learning.
+This course offers opportunities for professional placements or work-based learning.
 We provide support for finding placements, but we expect you to be a proactive partner in finding and pursuing opportunities.

 A good example of our industry links is the International Water Security Network, a global research network led by UWE Bristol and funded by Lloyd's Register Foundation.